BNasmith/PTForsyth/PTFWorkofChrist.md

 Church of the reborn.
-The satisfaction to God was Christ, not as an isolated character, or in an act wholly outside us and our responsive union with Him ; but it was Christ as the author of our sanctification and repentance.
+The satisfaction to God was Christ, not as an isolated character, or in an act wholly outside us and our responsive union with Him; but it was Christ as the author of our sanctification and repentance.
 Our repentance and our sanctity are of saving value before God only as produced by the creative